Code generation – Tutorial

 It can accept many input types—for this tutorial, you'll use a single-module workspace.

-The tutorial will take you through various ways to set up your generation, from fully local to managed mode.
+The tutorial takes you through various ways to set up your generation, from fully local to managed mode.

 Prerequisites